asamuzaK/withExEditor/README.md

 * If enabled, notifies when an error occurs on the host.

-### Execute The Editor Directly

-* Keyboard shortcut to execute the editor without going through the context menu.
-In the input field, press the combination of keys such as `Ctrl+Shift+U`.
-* NOTE: Incompatible with Blink browsers.
-Please specify keyboard shortcut on browser's extension page.

-### Open The Options Page

-* Keyboard shortcut to open the options page.
-In the input field, press the combination of keys such as 'Alt+Shift+U'.
-* NOTE: Incompatible with Blink browsers.
-Please specify keyboard shortcut on browser's extension page.

-### Enable During Private Browsing

-* Enables if checked, disables if not.

 ### Enable Only When Editing Text

 * Enables only when the content is editable.